 We wouldn’t have been able to afford to travel internationally on the salaries we were making at our previous jobs.
 Blogging freed up our time AND paid for our travels.

-You can design your days.
+3. You can completely design your days.

 One of my biggest complaints while working as a personal trainer was deciding between sleep and having a social life.